philmccarthy/shopigram/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Shopigram is an image repository app that I built for Shopify's Summer 2021 internship challenge.
+Shopigram is an image repository app that I built in a couple days.
 The app allows a visitor to create an account, upload images, and see posts from the community.

 ### Features